 - Not all trading methods can be properly translated into an automated system.

-On the whole, I believe that automated trading is only for a small portion of independent traders.
-I could be wrong, but in my experience, most people are better suited to manual trading.
+In my experience, I believe that automated trading is only for a small portion of independent traders.

-- You really get a feel for how a trading system works because you execute every single trade.
+- You really get a feel for how a trading system works because you execute and watch every single trade.
 This can help you improve the system or even create an automated version later.

 - Anyone can do it.

-- It will simulate live trading mechanics: entering/exiting trades, using proper risk, etc.
+- It will simulate live trading mechanics: Entering/exiting trades, setting stops, etc.

 - You need to be able to follow a set of rules during your testing.
-If you keep changing your rules in the middle of a test, you will not get accurate results.
+If you keep changing your rules in the middle of a test, you won't get accurate results.

 The short answer is yes.

-But skeptics will need more than that, so I'll give you a few concrete examples.
+But skeptics will need more information, so I'll give you some concrete examples.